Last updated:

-Refeeding syndrome refers to complications that occur as a result of fluid and electrolyte changes during nutritional rehabilitation of severly ill and malnourished patients.
+Refeeding syndrome is a group of clinical findings that is caused by fluid and electrolyte changes during nutritional rehabilitation of severely ill and malnourished patients.
 One common complication is severe hypophosphatemia.
 The most common cause of death in refeeding syndrome is cardiac arrhythmia

 - Risk factors for refeeding syndrome